mohanr/mohanr.github.io/_posts/2024-10-01-CollaborativeEditorPatterns.md

 Light weight TUIs are all the rage now because of its adoption by AI agents and other emulators like _Ghostty_ and [OpenTUI](https://opentui.com/)

-I show here the simplest UI once could create using OCaml's _Format_ module which supports semantics tags.
+I show here the simplest UI one could create using OCaml's _Format_ module which supports semantics tags.

 ![image-title-here](../images/TUI1.png){:class="img-responsive"}